microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/4_SpecializationDeclarations.md

 While for readability's sake it is recommended that each operation is annotated with a complete description of its characteristics, the compiler will automatically insert or complete the annotation based on explicitly declared specializations.
 Conversely, the compiler also generates specializations that haven't been declared explicitly but need to exist based on the annotated characteristics.
 We say these specializations have been *implicitly declared* by the given annotation.
 The compiler automatically generates the necessary specializations if it is able to, picking a suitable directive.
 Q# thus supports inference of both operation characteristics and existing specializations based on (partial) annotations as well as explicitly defined specializations.

-In the future, it may be possible to extend callables declared in a referenced assembly with additional specializations.
-This would mean that specializations in general could be declared outside the callable declaration at the global scope.
-They would thus look much more like individual overloads for the same callable, with the caveat that certain restrictions to what overloads can be declared would apply.
-This, however, still requires significant engineering work.
+In a sense, specializations are similar to individual overloads for the same callable, with the caveat that certain restrictions to what overloads can be declared apply, and it is conceivable to allow declaring specializations outside the original callable declaration in a future version of Q#.
+This, however, still requires significant design and engineering work.